njd5475/jwm/README.md

  0. For building from the git repository, run "./autogen.sh".
  1. Run "./configure --help" for configuration options.
  2. Run "./configure [options]"
- 3. Run "make" to build JWM.
+ 3. Run "make" to build NICWM.
- 4. Run "make install" to install JWM.
-Depending on where you are installing JWM, you may need to perform this step as root ("sudo make install").
+ 4. Run "make install" to install NICWM.
+Depending on where you are installing NICWM, you may need to perform this step as root ("sudo make install").

 License
 ------------------------------------------------------------------------------
 See LICENSE for license information.

-For more information see http://joewing.net/projects/jwm/
+For more information see http://joewing.net/projects/NICWM/

 Test
 ===

-To test jwm for development you can use `Xephyr :1 -ac -screen 1024x768 &` and then `DISPLAY=:1 src/jwm` after building with `make`
+To test NICWM for development you can use `Xephyr :1 -ac -screen 1024x768 &` and then `DISPLAY=:1 src/NICWM` after building with `make`